-Diamonds everywhere, typical architecture, cherry beer and lots of chocolate.
-Welcome to Antwerpen – the most remarkable city in Belgium.
-Her is a guide of how to spend a wonderful and enjoyable weekend in Antwerpen.
+Тypical architecture, cherry beer, lots of chocolate and Antwerp diamonds.
+Welcome the most remarkable city in Belgium – Antwerpen.
+Here is a guide on how to spend a wonderful and enjoyable weekend in Antwerpen.

 To be honest this was the first Belgian city I’ve visited and I loved it.
 My plan included so many things to do and see and I was afraid that one weekend won’t be enough.
 Fortunately, I fulfilled my initial plan.

 Central Station Antwerpen

 The Cathedral of Our Lady – Onze-Lieve-Vrouwekathedraal

 When I saw the Cathedral of Our Lady I thought, “Wow!”.
 This is the largest Gothic cathedral in northwest Europe.
 It looks like the ornaments on the facade are made of lace, not of stone.
 The construction of the cathedral took about 170 years (1352 -1521) but one of the towers was never finished.
 Four masterpieces by the famous artist Peter Paul Rubens can be seen inside the cathedral, including “The Raising of the Cross”.